Hero

 • All-in-one suite: analytics, replays, flags, experiments, errors, surveys

-• Strong developer community and active development
+• Active developer community and frequent releases

 Cons

-• Self-hosting vs cloud is not feature-equivalent
+• Self-hosting and cloud are not feature-equivalent

-• Complexity — the sheer number of features can be overwhelming
+• The number of features can overwhelm smaller teams

 FAQ